cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 something that people only talked about during Recycle Rush~CaptainKirby

+## Awards

+A series of achievements given at each event that showcase overall aesthetic appeal of robots and the marketing of teams with under-performing robots. ~Mrcope9

 ## Bass

 An anomaly that causes speakers to vibrate the entire room they are in.
 See Closing Ceremonies.~TheBoulderite